Datavisualiatie-UGent/project-dv24-7/docs/index.md

 ## Dataset - Scryfall

 <div>
 <a href=https://scryfall.com>Scryfall.com</a> serves as a search engine for Macic: The Gathering cards.
 You can look up cards and find info about them.
 Additionally, they provide their dataset freely through a download or through a <a href=https://scryfall.com/docs/api>REST API</a>.
 We used the Scryfall dataset for this project.
-Each day, the dataset is updated and updated locally through scryfalls API to keep everything up to date with the newest releases.
+Each day, the dataset is updated and updated locally through scryfall's API to keep everything up to date with the newest releases.
 </div>

 ---